In flight ads among new twists in mattresses & futon

 The 30-second spots, which feature nature scenes and a "poem" read by actor Armand Assante, will also be shown on the new David Letterman show, Nightline, 20/20 and Primetime Live.

 The high-profile bed, which is designed to provide a warm sleeping surface for cool weather and a cooler sleeping surface for warm weather, is priced to retail from $1,699.
-The mattress was developed at the company's Los Angeles plant and is now available in the Dallas and San Francisco areas.
+The mattress which was developed at the company's Los Angeles plant in the past and is now available in the Dallas and San Francisco areas.

 The company also featured its three-bed Kid's Club bedding line, which is designed to get consumers to buy better quality beds for children.
 The beds, which include good, better and best models, featured tickings in colorful prints designed to appeal to kids.

 "The idea is not to sell junk beds to kids and to make them in interesting colorations and patterns that appeal to kids.
-It's designed to help the retailer trade up," said Don Pellegrini, president and chief executive of Spring Air.
-Good Quality Durable Small Single Nice New futon mattress for Sleeping
+It's designed to help the retailer trade up," said Don Pellegrini, president and chief executive of Spring Air, the best futon mattress can be used as a seat

 The beds include a smooth top bed with a playground print priced to retail from $240 per twin set; a quilted bed with a zoo print priced for $280; and a plusher bed with a surfer print priced from $319.
 The beds are being marketed with gift-with-purchase items that include a Velcro dart board and growth chart posters.

 Bassett Bedding unveiled a prototype of a posturized innerspring unit that features coils reinforced with zig-zag shaped foam inserts in its mid-section and borders.

 The company, which displayed a cutaway of the new unit, plans to feature it in ultra-premium Dream Maker beds at the High Point market in October.